peteroupc/html3dutil/doc/H3DU.Math.md

 Converts a color in sRGB to the linear RGB color space, and returns a new vector with the result.

-The sRGB color space is red-green-blue color space;
+The sRGB color space is a nonlinear red-green-blue color space;
 it <i>roughly</i> differs from linear RGB in having an exponent of 1/2.2 from linear RGB.
+Linear RGB is linear because of its linear relationship of light emitted by a surface of the given color.

 #### Parameters